Kaleybar

 Kaleybar (Azerbaijani and كليبر) (Note: Also romanized as Keleibar, Keleivar, Kalībar, and Kalipar) is a city in the Central District of Kaleybar County, East Azerbaijan province, Iran, serving as capital of both the county and the district.

 In recent years, the city has become a tourist destination due to its proximity to Babak Castle.
 In addition, as a result of geopolitical developments Kaleybar is gradually replacing Ahar as the capital city of Qareh Dagh region.

 History

-Kaleybar, known as Badd or Baddayn (or Badhdh) in Islamic chronicles, was the stronghold of Babak Khorramdin who, in 816 AD, revolted against Islamic Caliphate.
-Babak's resistance was ended in 836 when he was defeated by the Iranian General Afshin, acting on behalf of the Caliphate.
-The events of the two decades long tumultuous times subjected the town to the reports of early Islamic historians.
+Kaleybar, known as Bâdd or Bâddayn (or Bâdhdh) in Islamic chronicles, was the stronghold of Babak Khorramdin who, in 816 AD, revolted against the Islamic Abbasid Caliphate.
+Bâbak's resistance was ended in 836 when he was defeated by the Iranian general Afshin, acting on behalf of the Caliphate.
+The two decades of tumultuous events subjected the town to the reports of early Islamic historians.

-The first reference to Kaleybar has been by Al-Masudi in The Meadows of Gold, Babak revolted in Bedh region with the deciples of Djavidan ...
-Following a series of defeats Babak was blockaded in his native town..., which even now is known as Babak's country.
+The first reference to Kaleybar has been by Al-Masudi in The Meadows of Gold, Bâbak revolted in Bâdh region with the disciples of Jâvidân ...
+Following a series of defeats Bâbak was blockaded in his native town..., which even now is known as Babak's country.

-Ibn Athir in his book, The Complete History, has devoted many pages to the description of battles which took place in Kaleybar between the Armies of Caliphate and Babak's forces.
+Ibn Athir in his book, The Complete History, has devoted many pages to the description of battles which took place in Kaleybar between the Armies of Caliphate and Bâbak's forces.